safahas/wizword_new/README.md

      - "Would you use this daily?"

 4. Making Guesses:
     - Type your guess when ready
     - Guesses must match the chosen word length
+    - Alphanumeric names are allowed (e.g., Se7en, Rio2, Sing2).
+Only letters count for vowel/uniqueness checks.
     - In Beat mode:
       - Wrong guesses cost 10 points
       - Correct guesses always earn 100 points per word

 ## Score Efficiency Index (SEI)
 SEI is a performance metric that combines your average score per word and your average time per word: